 Dates and venue

-On the eve of the conference, Tuesday May 9th, 2023 we will hold an informal reception for all conference participants and their partners.
-We aim to have this reception at the Hellenic Armed Forces Officers’ Club in the centre of Athens, with a view of Aristoteles’ Lyceum.
-The actual conference will begin on Wednesday morning May 10th, and will end on Friday May 12th, around lunch time, at the Hellenic Air Force Academy, on the outskirts of Athens.
+On the eve of the conference, Tuesday May 9th, 2023 we held an informal reception for all conference participants and their partners at the Hellenic Armed Forces Officers’ Club in the centre of Athens, with a view of Aristoteles’ Lyceum.
+The actual conference lasted from Wednesday morning May 10th to Friday May 12th, at the Hellenic Air Force Academy, on the outskirts of Athens.

 In anticipation of EuroISME's next annual conference in Athens, the Executive Directors Daniel Beaudoin and Ted van Baarda visited the Hellenic Air Force Academy on June 22, 2022.
 The met with the Commandant, Maj.Gen.
 Konstantinos Karamesinis and with the Dean, Professor Petros Kotsiopoulos.
 With it spacious conference halls, it quickly became clear that the Academy is well-equiped to host a conference like ours.